 Heater guards are wise anytime you have a breakable heater.
 Which heaters are breakable?
 Glass heaters are breakable, even if they state they are ‘durable’.
 Don’t consider a heater unbreakable, unless the manufacturer specifically states it is unbreakable.

 If you have a glass heater in your tank, it doesn’t mean you should immediately run screaming to the store.
-Heater guards are not critical in tanks with small to medium sized fish, particularly if the heater is located in an out of the way location.
+Heater guards are not critical in tanks with small to medium sized fish, particularly if the heater is located in an out of the way location, such as in a corner of the tank away from the decor.

 However, a heater guard is advisable when you have large active fish, as they are more prone to damaging a heater.
 Any tank with large rocks is also a danger zone for heaters.
-In such cases using a heater guard not only protects the investment you made in the heater but protects your fish as well.
-It is possible to lose all your fish if a heater is broken.
+In such cases, using a heater guard not only protects the investment you made in the heater but protects your fish as well.
+It is possible to lose all your fish if a heater is broken in the aquarium.

 Where to Get Heater Guards